Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical bass-like shape.
 Their coloring is usually light blue with blue mottling.
 To separate it from the black rockfish look at the upper jaw and the anal fin.
 In the blue rockfish, the upper jaw only extends back to a point midway in the eye orbit.
 In the black rockfish, the jaw extends to a point at the rear of the eye.
 In the blue rockfish, the anal fin is slanted or straight; in the black rockfish, the anal fin is rounded.
 Overall the blue rockfish has a smaller mouth and is less elongated than black rockfish.

 Size: To 21 inches, although most blue rockfish caught from piers are young fish under 10 inches in length.
-The California angling record fish weighed 3 lb 14 oz and was caught at San Carpoforo Creek, San Luis Obispo Co. in 1993.
+The California angling record fish weighed 3 Lbs 14 oz and was caught at San Carpoforo Creek, San Luis Obispo Co. in 1993.
 The diving record fish weighed 4 Lbs 7 oz and was taken in Humboldt Bay in 2017.
+The IGFA World Record fish weighed 8 Lbs 6 oz and was caught at Whaler’s Cove, Alaska in 1994.